ProDataMan/ansible_best_windows/labs/access_lab/index.md

 Continue to do the following steps inside of Window Target 1 RDP Session

-  1. Using Chrome, Log in or Create a new account at `www.GitHub.com`
+  1. Using Chrome, Log in or Create a new account at in [GitHub](https://github.com)
   1. Click New Repository
   1. Name the reposistory `ansible-working`
   1. Check the `Add a README file` checkbox